Charmingmarie

 one of the tops places to live in the Netherlands

-If you seek to avoid bigger cities than Haarlem may be the choice for you.
-It’s a cute and quiet town nestled close to the ocean.
-You’re only a short biking distance to the beach, sand dunes and cute seaside resorts.
-There is a historic city center and many shops, charming cafes, museums, canals and restaurants.
-Some call it the smaller version of Amsterdam but less expensive.
-Many of the foreigners who relocate here prefer Haarlem as a better alternative than Amsterdam.
-It’s quieter, less crowded and not as costly.
-To rent a one-bedroom apartment can cost you anywhere from €1,200-1600 euros.
+Many of the foreigners who relocate here prefer Haarlem as a better alternative to Amsterdam.
+It’s quieter, less crowded, and not as costly.
+Rent for a one-bedroom apartment can cost you anywhere from €1,200-1600 euros.
 This depends if you want to live inside or outside the city center.
 In terms of transportation, it’s centrally located to the Randstad area.
-From Haarlem Central station you can be in Amsterdam in 20 minutes which is not bad at all.
+From Haarlem Central Station you can be in Amsterdam in 20 minutes which is not bad at all.

 Maastricht

 Located in the province of Limburg, Maastricht is a beautiful historical city that has a distinct vibe, from the rest of the Netherlands.
 Some say that it resembles or feels a bit like France with its charming streets and buildings.
 Geographically, this makes sense being so close to Belgium (and Germany).
-Sharing a house in Maastricht is significantly lower than in other Dutch cities.
-And this may be in part to the university and 10% of the population being students.
-Living in a shared house can cost somewhere around €300-600 euros depending on the neighborhood.
+And being so far South is what I think makes Massricht one of the underrated cities to live in from the other candidates on this list.

 If you want a house with a garden then you should consider housing outside the city center.
 The Southside of Maastricht in St. Pietersberg is lovely but also quite expensive and ‘posh’.